LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

 [^1]: `getElementById` doesn't actually "get" an HTML object, it gets a *reference* (aka *binding*) to the object.
 You can think of a *reference* as a connection to the object that allows your code to do things with, or to, the object.
-In the inner workings of JavaScript, it's actually the memory address of the object.
+In the inner workings of JavaScript, a reference contains the memory address of the object.

 ------